johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 let inverse = (x) -> 1/x
 {{< /highlight >}}

+### Behavior of Parentheses

+These rules mean parentheses work as expected for specifying order of operations...

+{{< highlight java "linenos=false" >}}

+a*(b+c)

+{{< /highlight >}}

+...or for multi-value assignments

+{{< highlight java "linenos=false" >}}

+let (a,b) = ("a","b")
+{{< /highlight >}}

 ## Summary

 By requiring functions to return lists, we've made code more robust with respect to changes to function signatures.
 The implicit construction and deconstruction rules remove the syntactic overhead from this.

-These rules make pass-through lists into a kind of ephemeral type that cannot be referenced, requiring support of a more conventional list type in any language that uses pass-through lists.
+These rules make pass-through lists into a kind of ephemeral type that cannot be referenced, requiring support of a more conventional list type.

-Using the same semantics for passing/returning values to/from functions will allows a language designer to implement some useful new language features consistently on both sides of the interface to a function: named parameters (named return values), optional and default values (optional and default return values), type constraints, variable-length argument (and return value) lists, pattern matching, and nested deconstructing assignments.
-I hope to explore some of these features in future posts.
+Using the same semantics for passing/returning values to/from functions could enable some interesting language features, such as named and optional parameters, to be implemented consistently on both sides of the function interface.

-Finally in another future post, I hope to discuss how adding partial application and a new feature I call *folded application* to a language, along with the implicit construction and deconstruction rules, result in a language where curried and un-curried versions of functions are functionally identical.
+In my [next post](/implicit-currying-and-folded-application), I discuss how adding partial application and a new feature I call *folded application* to a language, along with the implicit construction and deconstruction rules, result in a language where curried and un-curried versions of functions are functionally identical.